A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Acknowledgements

 \section{Acknowledgements}

 XX and JV thank Yaxing Zhang for the tutoring on the Schrieffer-Wolff expansion and on his pioneering analysis of multiphoton resonance using effective Hamiltonian theory during the initial stages of this work.
-R.G.C thanks Brice Ravon for bringing to his attention Groenewold’s theorem.
-The authors thank Steven M. Girvin for the valuable discussions and Alec Eickbusch for the useful discussion on the experimental data presented in \cref{sec:renormalization}.
+RGC thanks Brice Ravon for bringing to his attention Groenewold’s theorem.
+The authors thank Steven M. Girvin, Alexandru Petrescu, Leonid Glazeman and Shruti Puri for the valuable discussions and Alec Eickbusch for the useful discussion on the experimental data presented in \cref{sec:renormalization}.
 This research was sponsored by the Air Force Office of Scientific Research under award number FA9550-19-1-0399, and by the National Science Foundation (NSF) under award numbers 1941583 and 2124511.
 The views and conclusions contained in this document belong to the authors and should not be interpreted as representing the official policies, either expressed or implied, of the grant agencies, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.

 \apptoc \begin{appendices}